nzilberstein/Repulsive-score-distillation-RSD-/README.md

 #### Checkpoints.

 We use hugginface for stablediffusion.
-Please make sure you're logged in with huggingface-cli login , in order to download the Stable Diffusion-1.5 model.
+Please make sure you're logged in with huggingface-cli login, in order to download the Stable Diffusion model.

 #### Usage